-1. Take a photo each day at 6am and 6pm GMT of the same river view from my window.
+1. Take a photo each day at 6am and 6pm GMT of the same river view from my bedroom window.
 A twice-daily juxtaposition of the solar and the lunar, both clocks and calendars.
-See what – Ideas?
-Actions? – comes from this.
+See what – ideas? actions? – comes from this.

-3. Photograph the eleven Lancaster and Skerton Cooperative Society shops.
+3. Photograph the Lancaster and Skerton Cooperative Society shops.
 All now closed.
 The society was founded in 1860, a depressed time in Lancaster, before its late-century expansion with new industries.
 The Co-op thrived, built fine shops in the new residential areas of terraced houses, respectful of their solid working-class customers, with a carved beehive over the door to symbolise the strength of working together.
 They were still busy in my childhood.
-My mother, a working-class Tory, would never shop there, or allow us in them.
-T. D. Smith, a local grocer entrepreneur, who despised them, aimed at class-aspiration, often opened shops close to co-op branches.
+My mother, a working-class Tory, would never shop there, or allow us in them, always shopped at T. D. Smith’s.
+He was a local grocer entrepreneur who despised the Co-op’s motto, “strive to increase the good of all; thus only can the share of each increase”, aimed his shops at those with class-aspiration.
+He often opened branches close to co-op shops.
 Hoteling’s Principle: in a competitive economy, businesses cluster together to maximise their market; in a cooperative economy, they are spread evenly, to minimise the customers’ travel.
 There is a story, perhaps a play (think Harold Brighouse, Walter Greenwood, J B Priestley …), in T.D.
-Smith versus the Co-op.
+Smith’s versus the local Co-op.
 Both foundered in the 1960s.

 4. Describe an urban walk which, when traced on a street map of the town, spells ‘Lancaster’.
 Is it possible?